Administrators

 Laura Pruett

-Laura joined St. Elizabeth's this year as the co-teacher for Third Grade and our K-Gr.
-5 Spanish teacher.
-She brings to us a wealth of teaching experience as a Lower School Spanish teacher since 1998 at Parke House Academy in Winter Park, Florida and the Newmeadow School in Clifton Park, New York.
+Laura brings to us a wealth of teaching experience as the Lower School Spanish teacher since 1998 at Parke House Academy in Winter Park, Florida and the Newmeadow School in Clifton Park, New York.
 She is a former Registered Behavior Technician who worked for five years with kids impacted by Autism Spectrum Disorder (ASD) because she is passionate about helping and teaching all children, no matter what their skill level or abilities are.
 She holds an Associate of Arts degree with a focus on Business Administration from Seminole State College.
 In her spare time, Laura loves sewing and spending time with her family and her two adorable Chihuahuas.

 Kira brings her love of learning and creative mind to the practice of teaching at St. Elizabeth’s School.
 She earned a B.A. degree in Environmental Design from Texas A&M University and enjoyed a career in residential design and tenant planning.
 At St. Elizabeth’s, we believe that educators like her who come to us with a strong business background are an invaluable resource to our students.
 Kira’s experience in the design world brings a unique level of critical thinking skills to real-world applications and she shares that perspective each day in the classroom.
 She began her teaching career at an Episcopal School in Louisiana until her family decided to relocate to Colorado.
 She cares about meeting her students where they are and appreciating them for who they are.
 She loves spending time with her husband, friends, and dog, plus she enjoys traveling, reading, and cooking a wide variety of cuisines.
 When she is not in the classroom, you can find her on a walk, or being creative.

-Jeffrey Koehler Fifth Grade Lead Teacher – Jeffrey Koehler
+Jeffrey Koehler Fifth Grade Co-Lead Teacher – Jeffrey Koehler

-Jeffrey joined St. Elizabeth's last year as the 5th Grade Lead Teacher.
-Jeffrey is in his fifth year teaching 5th grade and his eighth year teaching overall.
+Jeffrey is in his sixth year teaching 5th grade and his nineth year teaching overall.
 His collaborative teaching approach shines through every day.
 He loves that 5th graders have so much to say about the world, and he believes that they can take on very challenging topics and still be kids.
 He earned his Bachelor of Arts in political science and history from the University of Colorado Denver and his Masters of Arts in elementary education from Metro State University.
 He has a wealth of experience teaching 5th grade at Peabody Elementary, Littleton Academy, and MPB Catholic School.
 He believes that teaching at our school affords him the chance to live in a world of learning, peace, community, and creativity.
 In his free time, he likes to have no plans but also enjoys being outdoors, spending time with his family, and making music.

 Becky is a middle school teacher at heart.
 Her degree is in Middle Childhood Education with Concentrations in Math and Science.
 She has worked with a variety of middle school teams in myriad ways.
 She has been both a team member and a team leader.
 Becky was fortunate to be a building math team co-leader; she was able to shape the curriculum selected by the Cherry Creek School District for its middle schools.
 She has taught a variety of subjects from American Sign Language to health and history, but math and science have been the two subjects she has focused on the most.
 Spending time exploring cool parts of the city like the zoo and various museums with her son and husband is her favorite thing to do on the weekends.
 Becky also enjoys making quilts and other sewing projects.